microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/02_Text_Generation.md

 ```
-You will generate the website copy for the homepage of the Contoso Outdoor Company e-commerce website.
+Develop a new pizza for our restaurant.

 Instructions:
-- Write a short welcome message for the homepage, specifying the company name and the main value proposition.
-- Write a brief description of the business, including the categories of products offered.
-- Write a short description for each of the following product categories: tents, backpacks, hiking clothing, sleeping bags.
+- Start by deciding on a theme for the new pizza.
+- Determine the overall flavor profile.
+Should it be spicy, sweet, savory, or a mix?
+- Pick the base ingredients.
+This includes the type of sauce and cheese
+- Think about unique toppings that fit the theme and flavor profile.
+- Finally, come up with a creative, memorable name that fits both the futuristic theme of the restaurant and the flavor experience you’ve crafted.
 ```

 Another option is using a technique - called **chain of thought** where the LLM is responsible for breaking the task down into smaller steps.
 The LLM uses its knowledge of the world and its ability to reason.
 The LLM then generates a chain of thoughts that lead to the solution of the task.
 Clear the playground chat again and then enter the user prompt below to see 'Chain of thought prompting' in action:

 ```
-Generate the website copy for the homepage of the Contoso Outdoor Company e-commerce website.
+Develop a new pizza for our restaurant.

-Take a step-by-step approach in your response, include a welcome message, a brief description of the business, and a description of the product categories offered (tents, backpacks, hiking clothing, sleeping bags).
-Also, give reasoning before sharing the final answer in the below format: ANSWER is: <website copy>.
+Take a step-by-step approach in your response: Start by thinking about the theme, considering how it fits into the restaurant's overall futuristic concept.
+Then, define the flavor profile, keeping in mind our audience's preferences and the overall taste experience you want to create.
+Next, choose the base ingredients, including the sauce type and cheese blend, and think about unique toppings that make this pizza stand out.
+Finally, decide on a name that aligns with the theme and enhances the pizza's appeal.
+Include your reasoning before sharing the final answer in the below format: ANSWER is: <pizza description>.
 ```

 ## System message and added knowledge